 New York University is a selective university in the heart of NYC.
-Its top academic programs and location make it a highly-desirable college, and only 15% of the 85,000 applicants were accepted last year.
+Its top academic programs and location make it a highly-desirable college, and only a select few of over 85,000 applicants were accepted last year.

 “Why NYU?”
 Supplemental Essay Prompt

 We would like to know more about your interest in NYU.
 What motivated you to apply to NYU?
 Why have you applied or expressed interest in a particular campus, school, college, program, and or area of study?
 If you have applied to more than one, please also tell us why you are interested in these additional areas of study or campuses.
 We want to understand – Why NYU?
 (400 words)